open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>namespace</b></td>
         <td>string</td>
         <td>
-          Namespace is the namespace of resource being referenced Note that when a namespace is specified, a gateway.networking.k8s.io/ReferenceGrant object is required in the referent namespace to allow that namespace's owner to accept the reference.
-See the ReferenceGrant documentation for details.
-(Alpha) This field requires the CrossNamespaceVolumeDataSource feature gate to be enabled.<br/>
+          Namespace is the namespace of resource being referenced Note that when a namespace is specified, a gateway.networking.k8s.<br/>
         </td>
         <td>false</td>
       </tr></tbody>